 Dare to go dark rather than white

 White is always popular as a choice for cabinetry in the kitchen.
 In many ways, it’s the classic look for a kitchen as it can be elegant; it reflects the lightest and makes any space feel bigger.
 It can be classic and traditional whilst also giving off a modern and contemporary vibe.

 This is because the colour of a dark unit will alter as the light in the room changes during the day.
 This adds a certain dynamic that isn’t possible with white.
 Even the darkest shade of all – black – can provide both cool and warm undertones.

 But the truth is dark kitchen units can do exactly the same thing – albeit in a slightly different way.
 Darks don’t reflect more light.
 They actually reflect less.
 As the light is absorbed, the dark units will be less clearly marked.
 This gives the illusion of more space – even in a dark space.

 Dramatic and dark, or bright and light?

 At the end of the day, it all comes down to a choice.
 Do you want your kitchen to be light and bright, or dark and dramatic?
 If you want to create some ambience, dark units are definitely the way to go.

 Are you looking for a sophisticated look for the kitchen – and let’s face it, who isn’t? – you’d be hard-pressed to beat the moody tones that dark cabinets bring.

-Other great reasons to go to the dark side
+Other great reasons to go dark

-Adds to a simplistic look
+It adds to a simplistic look

 These days, less is more.
 No longer do you see kitchen worktops cluttered with large appliances and unnecessary apparatus that can be neatly stored away in your kitchen.

-Highlight bold colours with dark tone
+Highlight bold colours with dark tones

 A lot is made of how dark units contrast brilliantly with bright whites, but darks work just as well with bold and vivid shades.
 Smart grey units can look absolutely stunning with accents of red or green.

 Which Dark Shade Should You Choose?